hashicorp/nomad/website/source/api/deployments.html.md

 - `:deployment_id` `(string: <required>)`- Specifies the UUID of the deployment.
   This must be the full UUID, not the short 8-character one.
-This is specified as part of the path.
+This is specified as part of the path and JSON payload.

 - `All` `(bool: false)` - Specifies whether all task groups should be promoted.